 It’s ready to place on a chain!

 My mom wrote a poem to go with the nests that you are welcome to use if you are giving it as a gift.
-Print it out and trim to 3″x 4″ and it will fit in a little jewelry bag with the nest.
-Change up the wording to match the gender of the child(ren)
+Print it out and trim it to 3″x 4″ and it will fit in a little jewelry bag with the nest.
+Change up the wording to match the sex of the child(ren)